suntorytime/phase-2-part-B/part-3/README.md

 ### Release 7:  Profile Page (20 - 30 minutes)
 We'll now develop the view for the user profile page.
 On the profile page, the user should see the auctions that they've listed:  completed, live, and scheduled auctions.
-They should also see the items on which they've bid: completed, live, and scheduled.
-Follow the [mockup](mockup-profile-page).
+They should also see the items on which they've bid: completed and live.
+Follow the [mockup](mockup-profile-page.png).